bnyitrai03/ESP_Sentinel_Cam/docs/en/components/main/camera_app.rst

 Camera App
 ===========
-The CameraApp class is a singleton responsible for running the camera application on the ESP32-S3 device.
+The ``Camera App`` is responsible for running the image capturing application on the ESP32-S3 device.
 It handles:

 - Initializing all necessary components (WiFi, MQTT, sensors, camera)